cocotb/cocotb/docs/source/scheduler.rst

     async def my_test(arbitrator):
         ...  # set up test

-        # 10k transactions on each sequencer running simultaneously
-        await gather(
-            sequencer_a.run(10000),
-            sequencer_b.run(10000),
-        )
+        # Implement a timeout after 10us.

-        res, i = await select(
+        i, res = await select(
-            # Wait for scoreboard and the design to quiesce
+            # Wait for scoreboard and the design to quiesce.
             gather(
-                scoreboard.wait_for_quiescence(),
-                RisingEdge(dut.empty),
+                RisingEdge(dut.done),
+                scoreboard.quiesce(),
             ),
-            # Timeout after 100 us
-            Timer(100, unit="us"),
+            Timer(10, unit="us"),
         )
         if i == 0:
-            print("Design quiesced!")
+            cocotb.log.info("Design quiesced successfully!")
+            # continue checking results
         else:
-            raise TimeoutError("Design did not quiesce within 100 us!")
+            raise TimeoutError("Design did not quiesce within 10 us!")

-        ...  # check results of the test

 .. note::
-   If you pass a :class:`Task <cocotb.task.Task>` object to :func:`!gather` or :func:`!select` and an exception occurs or :func:`!select` returns before that task finishes, the passed in task will *not* be cancelled, only the internal waiter Task.
+   If you pass a :class:`Task <cocotb.task.Task>` object to :func:`!gather`, :func:`!select`, or :func:`!wait` and the call returns before that task finishes, the passed in task will *not* be cancelled.

 .. note::
     You may be familiar with :class:`~cocotb.triggers.First` and :class:`~cocotb.triggers.Combine` which can also be used to wait for multiple things,